Project Management

 Example 3: Barcaldine Regional Council — Managing a Wide Range of Projects

-Barcaldine Regional Council’s Capital Works Program dashboard shows how government project management can support a wide mix of projects without losing clarity.
-The dashboard brings together work across multiple communities—Aramac, Barcaldine, Jericho, and Muttaburra—into a single, navigable view.
+Barcaldine Regional Council’s Capital Works Program dashboard shows how government project management can support a diverse mix of projects without sacrificing clarity.
+The dashboard brings together work across multiple communities—Aramac, Barcaldine, Jericho, and Muttaburra—into a single, easy-to-navigate view.

 Projects included on the dashboard can be explored by location, with clear details on:

-This structure reflects the reality of government work, where infrastructure upgrades, maintenance programs, and community projects are usually running at the same time.
+This structure reflects the reality of government work, where infrastructure upgrades, maintenance programs, and community projects often run at the same time.

 Because the dashboard draws directly from the council’s internal project management system and is updated monthly, it provides a consistent view of progress across the entire capital program.
-Staff can manage many projects at once, leadership can see how work is spread across the region, and residents can follow what is happening in their community.
+Staff can manage many projects at once, leadership can see how work is distributed across the region, and residents can follow what’s happening in their community.

 By bringing a diverse set of projects into one place, Barcaldine demonstrates how thoughtful government project management can handle scale and variety while keeping information clear and usable.